 This experiential insiders tour will include hands-on cooking classes, guest lectures, guided tours to UNESCO World Heritage sites, characteristic dining and lodgings, and leisure time for shopping and sampling the country's diverse local fare (tagines, b'stilla, couscous, rustic breads, honey-drenched pastries, succulent olives, fresh oranges, preserved lemons, sweet almonds, countless dates, reputable wine, and ever-flowing mint tea-just to name a few).
 Along the way, Chef Amy Riolo will introduce us to Morocco's rich culinary history, its uniqueness, and how indigenous concepts of design, worship, and aesthetics influenced the Moroccan table.
-Join us this coming fall, inhale the fragrant orange blossom water, and discover this mesmerizing culture through its food and people.
+Join us in the winter, spring, or fall of 2024 on this private small group tour, inhale the fragrant orange blossom water, and discover this mesmerizing culture through its food and people.